hum-ler/getting-and-cleaning-data-course-project/CodeBook.md

 subject    The ID of the subject.
 An int in the range 1:30. activity   The name of the activity.
 One of {*laying*, *sitting*, *standing*, *walking*, *walking-downstairs*, *walking-upstairs*}

-There are 66 more feature variables (e.g. **time.bodyacc.mean.x**, **freq.bodyaccmag.std**) whose name takes the form of either:
+There are 66 more summary variables (e.g. **time.bodyacc.mean.x**, **freq.bodyaccmag.std**) whose name takes the form of either:

 - (time|freq).&lt;captured feature&gt;.(mean|std)
 - (time|freq).&lt;captured feature&gt;.(mean|std).(x|y|z)

-There are 3 or 4 parts to the feature variable name, with dots (*.*) separating the parts:
+There are 3 or 4 parts to the name, with dots (*.*) separating the parts:

 1. The first part states whether the signal is in the time domain (*time*) or frequency domain (*freq*).

 2. The second part is the name of the captured feature.

-3. The third part states whether the variable contains the mean (*mean*) or standard deviation (*std*).
+3. The third part states whether the feature contains the mean (*mean*) or standard deviation (*std*).

 4. The last part, which is only applicable to certain features, states the axis (*x*, *y*, or *z*) for the measurement.

-Each row in the table contains the mean of the feature variable grouped by each activity and each subject.
+Each row in the table contains the mean of the feature grouped by each activity and each subject.

+For variables related to the accelerometer (the feature name contains *acc*) the unit is standard gravity unit, g.

+For variables related to the gyroscope (the feature name contains *gyro*) the unit is radians/second.

 ## Steps

-The steps used to prepare the tidy data set in run_analysis.R is described here.
+The steps used to prepare the tidy data set in run_analysis.R are described here.
 The raw data has been downloaded and extracted beforehand using the code in fetch_raw_data.R.

 ```r